MatheusMartini13/menu_API_NodeJS_express_mongodb/README.md

 > Quick Tip: Note that there is no "/" between product and the productId in the URL again.

+# Extra -- Testing

+If you cloned the repository to your computer you can run "npm test".
+This will run mocha and will show 3 tests verifications.
+I created these automatic tests just for the auth controller.
+The reason of these limitation is because it is an extra.
+This software is not intended to be used as a real product, so I imagined that testing just part of the software would be enough.

 # Overview:

 Auth: